-Capillary Topic: Body parts (anatomy)

-Meaning Capillaries are tiny blood vessels that join your arteries and veins.
+Capillary Topic: Body parts (anatomy) Meaning Capillaries are tiny blood vessels that join your arteries and veins.
 Arteries are the blood pipes that carry blood away from your heart, and veins are the ones that carry blood towards your heart.

-Similar words Small blood pipes

-Carbuncle Topic: Sickness

-Meaning A round, hard infected sore on your skin.
+Similar words Small blood pipes Carbuncle Topic: Sickness Meaning A round, hard infected sore on your skin.
 It's like a boil but has lots of openings on the skin where the pus comes out.
 You might need an operation to help the carbuncle go away.
 For these ones, the whole infected area is cut away rather than making a small cut.
 Sometimes a very large hole is left behind, which can take a long time to heal.
 Sometimes these big ones need a skin graft to help to heal the hole after the infection is cut away.

-Similar words Sore; boil; bum p; furuncle

-Carcinogen Topic: Cancer (oncology)

-Meaning Something that causes cancer in your body.

-Similar words Cancer-causing

-Cardiac Arrest Topic: Heart (cardiology)

-Meaning A cardiac arrest is when the heart stops beating suddenly.
+Similar words Sore; boil; bum p; furuncle Carcinogen Topic: Cancer (oncology) Meaning Something that causes cancer in your body.
+Similar words Cancer-causing Cardiac Arrest Topic: Heart (cardiology) Meaning A cardiac arrest is when the heart stops beating suddenly.
 When the heart stops beating no blood is getting to the brain or rest of the body.

-Similar words No heartbeat

-Cardiac Catheterisat ion Topic: Heart (cardiology)

-Meaning An operation where a doctor puts a small soft tube (called a catheter) into a blood pipe (artery) in your groin area, and the tube goes up to look at the tubes in the heart (coronar arteries).
-If the blood to the heart is blocked, the doctors can sometimes put a tube (stent) in to keep it open.

-Similar words -

-Cardiac Enzymes Topic: Heart (cardiology)
+Similar words No heartbeat Cardiac Catheterisation Topic: Heart (cardiology) Meaning An operation where a doctor puts a small soft tube (called a catheter) into a blood pipe (artery) in your groin area, and the tube goes up to look at the tubes in the heart (coronary arteries).
+If the blood to the heart is blocked, the doctors can sometimes put a tube (stent) in to keep it open. can sometime. s put a tube (stent) in to keep it open.
+Similar words - s put a tube (stent) in to keep it open.
+Similar words Cardiac Enzymes - Topic: Heart (cardiology) - Cardiac enzym when your hea

-Meaning when your hea nes are something that your heart makes art is damaged because of stress, or because ot getting enough oxygen.

-Similar words Troponin

-Cardiac Rehabilitation Topic: Heart (cardiology)
+Cardiac Rehabilitatio on Topic: Heart (cardiology)

 Meaning Exercises and help to make your heart stronger.
 This is important after heart attacks and other heart disease.

 Similar words -

 Cardiomegaly Topic: Heart (cardiology)

-Meaning art is bigger than normal.
-This can mean your nd cannot pump blood around your body
+Meaning When your heart is bigger than normal.
+This can mean your heart is sick and cannot pump blood around your body properly.

 Similar words Big heart

 Cardiomyopathy Topic: Heart (cardiology)

 Meaning Sickness where your heart becomes very weak.
-This me your heart cannot pump enough blood around your boo
+This means your heart cannot pump enough blood around your body.

 Similar words Sick heart

 Cardiopulmonary By pass Topic: Medical Equipment/Heart (cardiology)

 Meaning A machine that works as your heart and lungs when you need a heart operation.
 A doctor will connect you to this machine so that your heart doesn't beat when they do an operation on it.

 Similar words Heart and lung machine

 Cardiovascular Topic: Heart (cardiology)

-Meaning anything to do with your heart and blood , veins, and capillaries).
+Meaning The system or anything to do with your heart and blood pipes (arteries, veins, and capillaries).

-Similar words Blood and hear t system
+Similar words Blood and heart system

-Cardiovascular Disease (CVD) Topic: Heart (cardiology)
+Cardiovascular Dise ase (CVD) Topic: Heart (cardiology)

 Meaning Disease or sickness of anything to do with the heart or the blood pipes (arteries).

 Similar words Heart disease

 Cardioversion Topic: Heart (cardiology)

 Meaning Sometimes the heart stops beating or beats in the wrong rhythm.
-Cardioversion uses electricity to shock your head back to a normal heartbeat.
+Cardioversion uses electricity to shock your heart back to a normal heartbeat.

-Similar words Electric shock f or your heart
+Similar words Electric shock for your heart